marianarestrepo26/Menu/README.md

 # Menu
-This is a menu for a Mexican restaurant
+This is a menu for a seafood restaurant.